xtclabs/XTC-Exponential-Tensor-Computing/README.md

 - **XTC Class:** The XTC class is used to represent tensors.
 You can create tensors of any shape and populate them with data.
 The class also provides a matmul method to perform matrix multiplication between two tensors.
 - **Matrix Multiplication:** In the example, we create two 3x3 tensors and multiply them together using the matmul method.
 The result is printed to the console.

+## Documentation

+Detailed documentation on tensor operations, optimizations, and use cases is available in the /docs directory.

+## Contributing

+We welcome contributions!
+Feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.